BY960122/Notes/实战操作/Linux_Shell.md

     expr `date +%s` - ${startTime}
 }

-echo "Starting Elasticsearch cluster ........" for ip in {1..3};
+echo "starting elasticsearch cluster ..." for ip in {1..3};
 do
     echo "[192.168.1.20${ip}] : Starting"